 Jesus went to the district of Tyre.
 He entered a house and wanted no one to know about it, but he could not escape notice.
 Soon a woman whose daughter had an unclean spirit heard about him.
 She came and fell at his feet.
 The woman was a Greek, a Syrophoenician by birth, and she begged him to drive the demon out of her daughter.
 He said to her, “Let the children be fed first.
 For it is not right to take the food of the children and throw it to the dogs.”
 She replied and said to him, “Lord, even the dogs under the table eat the children’s scraps.”
 Then he said to her, “For saying this, you may go.
 The demon has gone out of your daughter.”
 When the woman went home, she found the child lying in bed and the demon gone.Mark 7:24-30

-Right after Jesus’ conflict with the scribes and Pharisees concerning kosher food laws, the questionable rabbi from Nazareth did the unthinkable by walking into the unclean, Gentile district of Tyre.
-In Mark’s Gospel, but omitted in Matthew (15:21-28), Jesus surreptitiously slipped into a house with the hope of finding respite in anonymity.
-Such a hope was soon dashed when reports of his presence reached a Greek, Syrophoenician woman who pursued him.
-Matthew called her a “Canaanite woman of that district,” emphasizing her reviled status in Jewish history.
+After his conflict with the scribes and Pharisees over kashrut (kosher laws), Jesus walked into the unclean, Gentile district of Tyre.
+He slipped into a house in the hope of finding refuge in anonymity.
+Any hope for obscurity vanished when reports of his presence reached a zealous Syrophoenician woman.
+Matthew called her a “Canaanite woman of that district,” emphasizing her reviled status in Jewish history (Matthew 15:22).

-Ironically, Jesus had just come from “the lost sheep of the house of Israel” and found coldness and hypocrisy in the religious leaders.
-They did not seek his help, but only sought to trap him in his words and actions.
-Nevertheless, the “children” must be fed first, Jesus replied.
+Aware of Jesus’ healing power, the woman fell at his feet, begging him to cast a demon out of her daughter.
+But her request precipitated Israel’s mission to the Gentiles.
+The “children” must be fed first, Jesus responded.
 “For it is not right to take the food of the children and throw it to the dogs.”
 The Greek word used in the Gospels, kunarion (little dog, puppy), is actually a diminutive of kuón (dog).
 Speaking as a Jew, Jesus referred to the Gentiles as outsiders to the covenant.
 “Dogs” do not share in the inheritance of children.

-The woman’s love for her daughter and faith in Jesus overcame any human tendency to wounded pride.
-“Lord, even the dogs under the table eat the children’s scraps.”
+Unwilling to be deterred, the woman implored, “Lord, even the dogs under the table eat the children’s scraps.”
 Her entreaty, full of faith and love for her daughter, overwhelmed Jesus.
 Transforming his image of the house of Israel, she infused the children with compassion.
-As children take pity on household dogs and feed them, the Son of David will also share his mercy with the Gentiles.
+As children take pity on household dogs and feed them, may the Son of David also share his mercy with the Gentiles!

-The dog, “universally despised in the East,” is “man’s best friend” in the West.
-Thompson’s poem is characteristically British and throws fresh light on the Christian faith.
+“Universally despised in the East,” the dog is “man’s best friend” in the West.
+Thompson’s poem, characteristically British, throws fresh light on the Christian faith.

 The Hound of Heaven shared his feast